 In order to ensure success, it’s important to do a little legwork in finding the right reseller to work with.
 Some VARs have more expertise and experience in your industry than others and some may not be big enough to handle your needs.

 - How long have they been in business?

 - Do they specialize in your industry?

 - What is included in their cost, and are there any hidden fees?

 - What are they offering post-sales in terms of service and support?

 - Has the VAR worked with a company your size before?

-The biggest benefit of going with a VAR is that you will have an enterprise-level system that’s ready to go or can be customized to fit your needs.
+The biggest benefit of going with a VAR is that you will have an enterprise-level solution that’s ready to go or can be customized to fit your needs.
 Not only do VARs provide the hardware and software, but they will also handle installation and training for your team and provide post-sale support.
-Increasingly, VARs are adding to their roster of services to include data center services, ecommerce options, and other services to their offering.
+Increasingly, VARs are adding to their roster of services to include data center services, ecommerce options, inventory management, integrated payments, and much more!

 Professional Services and Expertise

 The right VAR for you has already done all the legwork in your industry and is familiar with best practices, providing you with experience that would take years to master on your own.
 A good VAR is up-to-date on trends and what’s going on in the marketplace.
 The key is that they’re not tied to a particular brand, so a reseller is able to evaluate different packages objectively and offer the best solutions for your business, taking into account your industry, scalability, etc.